SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Firewall_Configuration.md

 # Firewall Configuration

-## Best Practice

 The firewall acts as a "gatekeeper", blocking and monitoring unauthorized requests to a network, server, or application.
-It is crucial to close any "gate" (better known as a port) that is not actively being used.
+It is crucial that a "gate" (i.e. a port) is closed if it is not actively being used.

-A firewall policy that is too lax, may allow adversaries to attack internal services.
+A firewall policy that is too lax may allow adversaries to attack internal services.

-This BPA verifies no excessive ports are allowed through in the Windows firewall.
+This BPA test verifies that no excessive ports are open in the Windows firewall.

 ## Metadata

 - Name: Firewall Configuration
-- Description: Verifies no excessive ports are allowed through the Windows firewall.
+- Description: Verifies that no excessive ports are open in the Windows firewall
 - Author: Skyline Communications
 - Default Schedule: Daily